 Worth the Skip: You Are To Much

 I don’t think there is much to say about this.
 Both use every kdrama cliche in the books but the cast is what truly made the difference.
-In Band Of Unni’s we have this amazing group of woman who are trying to solve a crime that has effected all their lives.
+In Band Of Unni’s we have this amazing group of woman who are trying to solve a crime that has affected all their lives.
 Some of the characters just fell flat but luckily some of the characters storylines saved the story.
-Well that and all the fighting.
-I don’t think I’ve ever seen a daily drama where the leads where the ones slapping and not the other way around.
+Well, that and all the fighting.
+I don’t think I’ve ever seen a daily drama where the leads were the ones slapping and not the other way around.
 You Are To Much was exactly as titled.
 To much.
-To much drama, to much stupidity, and to much lack of common sense.
-Both show would’ve better off with 15 less episodes but you have a better chance of finishing of finishing Band Of Unni’s than trying to finish 20 episodes of You Are To Much.
+Too much drama, too much stupidity, and to much lack of common sense.
+Both shows would’ve better off with 15 less episodes but you have a better chance of finishing Band Of Unni’s than trying to finish 20 episodes of You Are To Much.